Find out why social stories are an incredible tool for parenting young children. Find examples and a formula. Perfect for positive discipline.

 In the space of a couple of weeks, my five-year-old’s behaviour went from thoughtful and kind to unmanageably difficult.
 I’m used to a girl who, when I ask for help, leaps up to offer a hand me.
 When my four-year-old son has a meltdown, she is the epitome of calm and reasonable.
 Lately, however, she won’t miss an opportunity to pinch her brother as she passes him.
 She sticks out her tongue when she doesn’t like what someone says.
 When she’s colouring, the moment her crayon goes outside of the line, she rips the page from her Moana colouring book to shreds and throws her markers at my son.

 The change in her demeanour happened so quickly my head spun.
 I had no idea what to do.
-So we entered into a continuous cycle of her acting out and me taking her up to her bedroom for a time in.
+And so we entered into a continuous cycle of her acting out and me taking her up to her bedroom for a time in.

 Typically, our time ins go like this.

 I bring her upstairs into her bedroom and close the door.
-I sit up against the door, open my arms and she falls into me.
+I sit on the floor, open my arms and she falls into me.
 Then, I do my best to understand what is happening.
 I usually say something along the lines of: You’re really angry, huh?
 She tells me how she’s feeling.
 We agree a better course of action would be better.
 By the time we get downstairs, it’s as if her emotional slate is wiped clean.

 In the past two weeks, this hasn’t worked at. all.